What is Vision Insurance? A Complete Guide

 • X-rays

 The degree to which how much you pay and how much your provider pays depends upon your policy.
-While not all policies pay for more advanced procedures, like LASIK, they do often offer discounts.
-In these matters, it’s the insured who is responsible for paying for the procedure, less the discount.
+While not all policies pay for more advanced procedures, like LASIK, they often offer discounts.
+You'll pay for the procedure at a discounted price in these cases.

 Most vision insurance policies cover all the basics either by copay or through an annual allowance.
-While copays for eye exams and x-rays can often be free, most services fall under the guidelines of an annual allowance or a discount.
+While copays for eye exams and X-rays can often be free, most services fall under the guidelines of an annual allowance or a discount.
 Most vision plans offer services through in-network providers.
 Going out-of-network often means paying for procedures yourself.
+In some cases, insurers will pay for any provider, but you'll pay more for that convenience.

 Important Vision Insurance Terms to Know